About the Educational Credential Assessment (ECA) Report

 Steps after the Educational Credential Assessment (ECA) Report?

 The Educational Credential Assessment (ECA) report is intended solely for immigration purposes and is not valid for professional or academic certification in Canada.
-The ECA report confirms the equivalency of your academic credentials but does not qualify you to practice as an architect in Canada.
+The ECA report confirms the equivalency of your academic credentials, but does not qualify you to practice as a licensed architect in Canada.